 Children at play can distress our beards greatly.
 All members of the Pogona family have highly acute hearing.
 In nature, this helps them steer clear of predators and detect an attack in time to escape.

-In captivity, this trait causes bearded dragons stress.
+In captivity, this trait causes bearded dragons to stress.
 Their sharp hearing alerts beardies to the faintest of sounds.

 It’s safe to say that children are not particularly quiet.
 As a result, beardies can interpret the sound of chaotic play as a serious threat to their well-being.